History

 The outer façades of the church were formed into a two-storey form with windows arranged between decorative pilaster strips, located on the line of internal buttresses.
 In the polygonal part, the windows are four-light and correspond to the width of the upper windows.
 In the side walls in the lower storey there are two-light windows.
 The lesenes were divided into three parts of similar height.
 Their composition on individual levels is repeated in general terms, but it differs in details.
 In the middle it is a two-part niche flanked with quadrilateral pillars and filled with a tracery rosette framed by gable.
 The basis of this composition is a moulded pedestal, and the top is a wide frieze of multi-leaf openwork bricks.
 Decorative elements have been emphasized thanks to the use of glazed bricks.

 There were two entrance portals placed in the northern elevation of the aisle.
 The first one, located in the western bay, was intended for funeral ceremonies, the second, smaller one, located in the third bay from the west, served the brotherhoods.
-The entrance portal was also located in the ground floor of the tower, in the west wall.
+The main entrance portal was located in the ground floor of the tower, in the western wall, where it led to the porch under the tower and further to the nave.

 The church’s interior was rich, and at the end of the Middle Ages there were 20 altars.
 The vaults of the naves and the walls of the chapels were decorated with polychromes, and the windows were glazed with stained-glass windows depicting saints, the Last Judgment, and scenes from the lives of Saint Alexei and Saint Erasmus.
 The buttresses were drawn into the interior, thanks to which two floors of the chapels could be placed between them.
 They were covered with rib vaults, and the upper chapels were connected by passages.
 The central nave had a richly decorated stellar vault, while the aisles had a rib vaults.